rarible/protocol-contracts/exchange-wrapper/contracts/ExchangeWrapper.md

 * `amount` – cost in WEI
 * `data` – orders data for transfer

 For OpenSea orders `tradeData` field encoded as shown in the [example](../test/contracts/v2/ExchangeBulkV2Test.sol) of the `getDataWyvernAtomicMatch` method.
 It is important that for OpenSea orders it is necessary to form a sell order.
 You don't need to sign it.
-You need to set `order.maker` ==  `ExchangeBulkV2.address` in the sale order, and set the buyer's address in the `calldataBuy` field.
+You need to set `order.maker` ==  `ExchangeWrapper.address` in the sale order, and set the buyer's address in the `calldataBuy` field.

 For Rarible orders `tradeData` field encoded as shown in the [example](../test/contracts/v2/ExchangeBulkV2Test.sol) of the `getDataExchangeV2SellOrders` method.
 It is important that it is not necessary to form a sell order for Rarible orders, it will be formed inside the `bulkTransfer` method.